Pascal-So/peg-solitaire/report/paper.typ

   image("img/state-space.pdf")
 ) <fig:statespace>

-One interesting observation is that during the beginning it's very hard to mess anything up, since almost all of the positions that can be reached within the first five moves are solvable.
+One interesting observation is that during the beginning it's very hard to mess anything up, since almost all the positions that can be reached within the first five moves are solvable.
 During the later stages however, the player is almost guaranteed to fail if they just perform random moves.